-Thermit welding is a fusion welding process that makes use of the intense heat produced when a mixture containing iron oxide and powdered aluminium is ignited.
+Thermit process is a fusion welding process that makes use of the intense heat produced when a mixture containing iron oxide and powdered aluminium is ignited.
 The reaction is based on the high affinity of aluminium is ignited.

 It reduces iron oxide to thermit steel and slag, like this

 8Al + 3Fe3O4 – -> 9Fe + 4Al2O3 (Slag) + Heat

 The superheated molten metal is poured at the desired place which on solidification forms the welded joint.
 The process is thus essentially a combination of casting and welding processes.
 The Thermit mixture consists primarily of finely divided aluminium and iron oxide in the ratio of about 1: 3 by weight.

 Other metal oxides that can be used in place of iron oxide include oxides of Copper, Nickel, Chromium or Manganese but Iron oxide Thermit is the most commonly used.
 The mixture is filled in a specially designed refractory crucible and the reaction is started by igniting the mixture with a highly inflammable powder consisting of Barium Peroxide.

 When the mixture is ignited, an ignition temperature of 1150 deg Celsius is attained which initiates the main thermit reaction.
 The reaction is self sustaining and very rapid as it is exothermic.
 A temperature of the order of 3000 deg Celsius is produced resulting in super heated thermit steel.
 Slag being very light floats over the thermit steel thereby protecting the metal from atmospheric gases.